TRON-Bioinformatics/easyquant/README.md

                         Specify the fastq folder(s) or fastq file(s) to process.
   -s SEQ_TAB, --sequence_tab SEQ_TAB
-                        Specify the reference seqeunces as table with colums name, sequence, and position -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
+                        Specify the reference sequences as table with colums name, sequence, and position -d BP_DISTANCE, --bp_distance BP_DISTANCE
+                        Threshold in base pairs for the required overlap size of reads on both sides of the breakpoint for junction/spanning read counting -o OUTPUT_FOLDER, --output-folder OUTPUT_FOLDER
                         Specify the folder to save the results into.

 ```

 ### Use case with example data